SalmaElkady/Smart-green-house/README.md

-🌱 Smart Irrigation System
+ Smart Irrigation System
-📌 Description
+ Description
 A smart Arduino-based irrigation system designed to automate plant watering based on soil moisture levels.
-The system uses a soil moisture sensor and a water pump to ensure plants receive the right amount of water without manual intervention, improving water efficiency and plant health.
-It also monitors ambient temperature for environmental awareness.
+The system uses a soil moisture sensor and a water pump to ensure plants receive the right amount of water without manual intervention.

-⚙️ How It Works
+ How It Works

 The system continuously reads data from the soil moisture sensor.
 If the soil is dry, the system automatically turns the pump ON to water the plant.
 If the soil is wet, the pump is turned OFF to prevent overwatering.
 Temperature readings are displayed for monitoring purposes.

-🚀 How to Use
+How to Use

 Hardware Setup
 Connect the soil moisture sensor to the Arduino.